Berlin Brandenburg Airport: Controversies

 In September 2010, Deutsche Flugsicherung published aircraft arrival and departure routes for Berlin Brandenburg Airport which significantly differ from earlier ones used in the court decision for the construction permit.
 In the original maps, aircraft were expected to take off and land in a path parallel with the runway.
 The new plans saw flight paths that deviate from the runway direction by 15 degrees.
 Therefore, aircraft would now fly over areas in southern Berlin (Lichtenrade, Steglitz and Zehlendorf) and adjacent Brandenburg (Teltow, Stahnsdorf, Kleinmachnow and Potsdam) to the surprise of local residents.
 This prompted a wave of protests and a lawsuit that the courts rejected.

 Both the expansion of Schönefeld Airport into BER and the quality of the connection to the railway network are the subject of public debate.
 The Bürgerverein Brandenburg-Berlin e.V. represents local residents who protest an expansion of air traffic to and from the south of Berlin.
 Also, traffic and environmental experts denounce the late completion dates for the fast connection to the Berlin Hauptbahnhof.
-Still, Berlin Hauptbahnhof will be only a 30-minute journey with trains departing every 15 minutes upon inauguration.
+Still, Berlin Hauptbahnhof was only a 30-minute journey with trains departing every 15 minutes after inauguration.
 At the time of the originally planned opening date of BER, in 2011, this was expected to be reduced to 20 minutes after reconstruction of the Berlin section of the Berlin–Dresden railway, which was planned to be finished by 2020.
-However, delays in both the BER construction and the construction of the railway meant that the travel time will be 30 minutes until at least 2025.
+However, delays in both the BER construction and the construction of the railway meant that the travel time was 30 minutes until December 2025.

 In 2015, a whistleblower alleged that Imtech, which filed for bankruptcy in 2015, had bribed airport officials to receive inflated payments for their work.
 Prosecutors in Brandenburg launched a probe into the allegations.
 In May 2016, it emerged that the whistleblower had been poisoned with a "deadly substance" but survived after a three-month period of illness.